abhishekDeb-2003/hello-world/README.md

 # hello-world
-A simple hello world program made in c++, and also to get started with Github
+A simple hello world program made in C++ and also to get started with Github.

+A very traditional program used in every programming language to help you get started.